 You’ll notice that after an argument, you’ll realize why you acted with anger.
 You’ll understand that deep behind your words was a hidden fear that made you say what you did.

 Later, you’ll catch yourself during the argument.
 And with more practice, you’ll be able to see where the situation would go and how the fear wants to push you into saying cruel words.
-Moreover, you’ll become alert of other people’s fear and you’ll begin to read their true motives.
+Moreover, you’ll become alert to other people’s fears, and you’ll begin to read their true motives.
 Thus, you’ll set yourself freer out of reacting to situations.

 Of course, meditation helps to become an observer of your mind.
 If you want to speed up the whole process, you can also find some specialist who would help you.
 We all have some areas which we are not willing to give up and where the fears keep us stuck.